Table of Contents

 notation with a mantissa and exponent.
 Either or both parts may

 be signed.
-Examples: 1.2E3
+Examples: 1.2E3,

 Two numbers that look similar may be treated differently.
 For

-is an exact-value (fixed-point)
+example, 2.34 is an exact-value (fixed-point)

-number, whereas 2.34E0
+number, whereas 2.34E0 is an

 approximate-value (floating-point) number.

-data type is a
+The DECIMAL data type is a

 fixed-point type and calculations are exact.
 In MySQL, the

-type has several
+DECIMAL type has several

-synonyms: NUMERIC
+synonyms: NUMERIC,

-.
+FIXED.
 The integer types also are

 exact-value types.
 For more information about exact-value